 What is a project management plan?
 It’s deciding what, when, and who.
 These three factors are dependent upon the deliverables, and in our case, the deliverable is the audit report.

 First, let’s start with who will perform the actions.

 A partner, an in-charge, and one or two staff members often comprise an audit team.
 Regardless of the team size, your first decision is “who is going to work on the engagement?” and as we said above, this is the most crucial element in getting your audit done.
-But notice that an audit involves not only your team members but client personnel.
+But notice that an audit involves not only your team members but client personnel; these include critical audit stakeholders.
 You can’t audit unless they provide information, answer questions, and allow you to inspect documents.
 You might also work with specialists or attorneys.

 Add all persons to your project management software, including audit team members, client staff, and others.
 (In Basecamp, I add persons to the project by sending an invitation email from within the software.)
 But how do we know who we will work with?
 That depends on what we plan to do.

 Second, determine what needs to be done.
 But how do we do this?
 The development of our audit plan.

 The audit plan is our response to risk assessment which is performed early in the engagement.
 Once we perform walkthroughs, make inquiries, inspect documents, and make observations, we become aware of risks.
 And in response, we create an audit plan to address those risks.
 Now we know what needs to be done.
 The audit plan feeds the project management plan.